Annunciation Parish/Archdiocese of Cincinnati Coronavirus Update

 In this unsettling time of this Coronavirus pandemic, please note the following regarding Annunciation Parish and School…

-After consultation with the governor and health officials, the Bishops of Ohio are convinced of the need to take the following necessary action: Temporary suspension of all public Masses through, and including, May 3rd in the state of Ohio.
+After consultation with the governor and health officials, the Bishops of Ohio are convinced of the need to take the following necessary action: Temporary suspension of all public Masses through May 29th in the state of Ohio.
 More information can also be found here.
 Read Archbishop Schnurr's March 17 letter to the Faithful here, and his April 2 letter can be found here.
+The April 28 statement from the Catholic Conference of Ohio can be found here.

-Annunciation Catholic School is closed until Monday, May 4.
+Annunciation Catholic School is closed for the remainder of this academic year.
 There will be no track during this time, either.
-Our faculty is putting together home learning packets for our students.
+Our faculty is putting together home learning packets for our students, and engaging is distance learning.

 This is a rapidly evolving situation, and we will do our best to keep you informed of any other changes and pertinent information via Mass announcements, email, bulletin/newsletters, website, and Facebook.
 Please note that we do have parishioners who have no access to internet, so please try to share this information to the best of your ability.